Kizito1990/Capstone_project/README.md

 - Platforms where users can share and browse reviews for films.
 - Backend services for movie-related applications requiring user-generated content.

+## visit the api on the web
+kizito5.pythonanywhere.com/api

 # 2.0 Key Features of the DRF Movie Review API: